 Foxhound Fuel also offers pre-workout and electrolyte supplements to support hydration for intense training.
 The brand focuses on natural ingredients and taste and I have to say that they’ve done a great job at it.

-- FROM AMERICA'S #1 SELLING SUPPLEMENT COMPANY – MuscleTech Platinum Creatine Monohydrate Powder delivers 5g of 100% pure, HPLC-tested, micronized creatine monohydrate to increase strength, power and performance
+- CREATINE MONOHYDRATE POWDER – MuscleTech Platinum Creatine delivers 5g of 100% pure, HPLC-tested, micronized creatine monohydrate to increase lean muscle, improve strength and muscle endurance

-- CLINICALLY STUDIED RESULTS – Test subjects increased their bench press strength by an amazing 18.6% in just 10 days
+- MUSCLE BUILDER for MEN & WOMEN – Platinum Creatine delivers creatine directly to your muscles, driving performance.
+Test subjects increased their bench press strength by an amazing 18.6% in just 10...

 The verdict is out: Creatine is one of the most effective and inexpensive supplements for working out.
 Like all muscle-building supplements, Creatine is made up of amino acids namely, L-arginine, glycine, and methionine.